CodeWithSophia/tdi-week-4/README.md

 # tdi-week-4
+My name is Ezeah Ibuchukwu also known as Code With Sophia.
-This is week 4 in the TDI community
+This is my week 4 in the TDI community working on bash commands and git.